 on discord.

-I actively work on a rust compiler and formalization that prototypes a multi-language approaches to probabilistic inference.
+I work on a rust compiler and formalization that prototypes a multi-language approaches to probabilistic inference.

 A small project from my past which I actively maintain is redirect-to-abstract (github).
 If this piques your interest and you want to use it, feel free to reach out!